14 Mental Diseases

 To get rid of calories and prevent weight gain, people with bulimia may use different methods.
 For example, they may regularly self-induce vomiting or misuse laxatives, weight-loss supplements, diuretics, or enemas after bingeing.
 They may also use other ways to eliminate calories and prevent weight gain, such as fasting, strict dieting, or excessive exercise.

-Dementia is a term for symptoms that severely affect memory, thinking, and social abilities and interfere with daily life.
-It isn’t a specific disease, but several conditions can cause dementia.
+Dementia is a term for symptoms that affect memory, thinking, and social abilities severely enough to interfere with daily life.
+It isn’t a specific disease, but several conditions can cause it.

 Though dementia generally involves memory loss, memory loss has different causes.
 Having memory loss alone doesn’t mean you have dementia, although it’s often one of the early signs of the condition.